purnachbehara/voting_system_assignment/README.md

 # voting_system_assignment
-A spring boot project assignment on voting system
+A spring boot project on voting system